 - Withholding Degree: The University may withhold awarding a degree otherwise earned until the completion of the process set forth in this Student Conduct Code, including the completion of sanctions imposed.

 - Parental Notification: The University may notify parents when a student under age 21 is found responsible for infraction(s) involving alcohol, drugs, or violence, and is placed on disciplinary probation, suspended, or expelled from the residence hall or University.

 A Hearing Officer’s decision may be appealed to the University Discipline Panel by either the Respondent(s) or Complainant(s).
-The student appealing must submit a written request to the Office of Conflict Resolution and Student Conduct Services within seven (7) business days after the student is notified of the Hearing Officer’s decision.
+The student appealing must submit a written request to the Student Resolution Center within seven (7) business days after the student is notified of the Hearing Officer’s decision.
 The appeal request must include the reasons for the request and be addressed to the Chair of the University Discipline Panel.
-Administrative support for the Discipline Panel is provided through Conflict Resolution and Student Conduct Services.
+Administrative support for the Discipline Panel is provided through the Student Resolution Center.
 Failure to submit a request for appeal in writing within the specified time will render the Hearing Officer’s decision as final.